Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 Learn how to do a gentle Ayurvedic detox tailored to your body type.
 Discover kitchari cleanses, seasonal detox practices & Ama-clearing techniques.

 An Ayurvedic detox gently clears Ama (metabolic waste) by resetting your digestive fire.
 Unlike harsh modern cleanses, it centres on warm, nourishing kitchari, digestive spices, and body-type-specific practices.
-Spring and autumn are considered ideal times for a gentle cleanse.
+Spring and autumn are the ideal times for a gentle cleanse.

 What Makes Ayurvedic Detox Different

-The goal is not deprivation.
-It is restoration.
+The goal isn't deprivation.
+It's restoration.

 Understanding Ama: Why We Need to Cleanse

-Signs you may have Ama accumulation:
+Signs you may have Ama building up:

 - A thick, white or yellowish coating on your tongue in the morning